mar-kan/semantics_check_for_minijava/README.md

 The offsets for a program are printed only in successfully evaluated programs.

-Directory <Symbols> contains the classes that were created to store and access the data of the input files.
+Directory <symbols> contains the classes that were created to store and access the data of the input files.
 It contains:

     class AllClasses with the list of all the classes encountered, the main class and the main class' name. class ClassData which contains every info related to a class.